 Yes, you can maintain your current custom 6-character configuration on a pollinator plate, for an additional DMV charge.

 Souvenir plates are not available.
 Pollinator plates are only available with passenger vehicles registered in the State of Oregon.
-We do offer Pollinator Paradise T-shirts for purchase in a variety of sizes and colors.

 To give the pollinator plate voucher as a gift, sign as Purchaser and complete the bottom “Transfer of Voucher” section in the name of the person receiving the gift.
 Be sure that you also sign as Transferor in this section.